IsraelDCastro/rails-vite-tailwindcss-template/README.md

 This is a rails template with <a href="https://vuejs.org/" target="_blank">VueJS</a> and <a href="https://vitejs.dev/" target="_blank">ViteJS</a> as roll up.
 Also you can choose between CSS Frameworks as: <a href="https://tailwindcss.com/" target="_blank">Tailwind CSS</a>, <a href="https://getbootstrap.com/" target="_blank">Bootstrap</a>, or <a href="https://bulma.io/" target="_blank">Bulma</a>.

-This is the best option to start a project with Rails 7 + Vite.
+This is the best option to start a project with Ruby on Rails 7 or 8 + Vite.
 You can make a fast project and start working on it without any problem.
 Now you can choose between Tailwind CSS, Bootstrap or Bulma.

-Now you have the option to start the project with <a href="https://reactjs.org/" target="_blank">React JS (18)</a>, with the preference of choosing different CSS Frameworks.
+Now you have the option to start the project with <a href="https://react.dev/" target="_blank">React JS (19)</a>, with the preference of choosing different CSS Frameworks.

 This template starts with Active Storage by default when you create it.
 If you don't want, just remove it.